Skip to main content

 About Meshchersky

 Meshchersky National Park protects a significant portion of the Meshchera Lowland — a vast, flat wetland and forest landscape east of Moscow in Ryazan Oblast, Russia.
-Established in 1992, the park covers 102,800 hectares and forms part of the larger Meshchera protected area network that spans Ryazan, Moscow, and Vladimir oblasts.
-The park's landscape is characterized by ancient glacial plains, extensive pine forests on sandy river terraces, sphagnum peat bogs, oxbow lakes, and the floodplain of the Oka River.
+Established in 1992, the park covers approximately 103,000 hectares and forms part of the larger Meshchera protected area network that spans Ryazan and Vladimir oblasts, sharing joint administration with the adjacent Meshchera National Park since 2015.
+[1] The park's landscape is characterized by ancient glacial plains, extensive pine forests on sandy river terraces, sphagnum peat bogs, oxbow lakes, and the floodplain of the Pra River.
 The Meshchera Lowland is often described as the archetypal Central Russian landscape and was immortalized in literature by Konstantin Paustovsky, who wrote extensively about its quiet forests and rivers.

 Wildlife Ecosystems

 The park's diverse wetland and forest habitats support moose, roe deer, wild boar, beaver, river otter, and various mustelids including pine marten and mink.
-The Oka floodplain is an important staging area for migratory waterfowl, with tens of thousands of ducks, geese, and waders using the flooded meadows during spring migration.
+The floodplain is an important staging area for migratory waterfowl, with ducks, geese, and waders using the flooded meadows during spring migration.
 White storks nest in surrounding villages.
 The wetlands support breeding populations of black stork, a species requiring large undisturbed forest territories.
-The Oka River fishery includes ide, perch, pike, and bream.
+The Pra River fishery includes ide, perch, pike, and bream.

 Flora Ecosystems

 The dominant vegetation is pine forest growing on sandy glaciofluvial deposits, with stands of varying age and structure.
 The pine forests are interspersed with sphagnum bogs of varying size, some of which are large raised mire systems of national ecological significance.
-Floodplain meadows along the Oka and its tributaries support diverse wetland flora.
+Floodplain meadows along the Pra and its tributaries support diverse wetland flora.
 Wet birch and alder forests occupy poorly drained areas between the sandy ridges.
-The park's peat bogs contain sundews (Drosera), cranberries, cloudberries, and rare sedge communities.
-Orchid diversity is notable in the forest-meadow transitions.
+Scientists have documented 866 vascular plant species in the park, with 47 classified as vulnerable.
+[1] The park's peat bogs contain sundews (Drosera), cranberries, cloudberries, and rare sedge communities.

 Geology

 The Meshchera Lowland occupies a broad glacial lake basin formed during the retreat of the last ice sheet.
 The landscape is underlain by Carboniferous limestone at depth but surfaced with thick Quaternary glacial sands, gravels, and lacustrine clays.
 The flat terrain reflects the former lake bed topography.
-The Oka River meanders through the southern part of the park across a broad floodplain with numerous oxbow lakes — remnants of former river channels.
-Peat accumulation in bogs has been ongoing since the ice age retreat, creating deposits several meters deep.
+The Pra River meanders through the park across a broad floodplain with numerous oxbow lakes — remnants of former river channels.
+Peat accumulation in bogs has been ongoing since the ice age retreat, creating deposits several metres deep.

 Climate And Weather